 Nikko Toshogu Shrine

-Yomeimon Gate of Nikko Toshogu Shrine is the icon of the 1st Shogun, Tokugawa Ieyasu's spirit.
+Yomeimon Gate of Nikko Toshogu Shrine is the icon of the 1st shogun, Tokugawa Ieyasu's spirit.
 Why was his spirit enshrined there?
 What did Ieyasu aim for?

 Kamigamo & Shimogamo Shrines